These Iced Coffee Recipes are amazing! Learn how to make iced coffee at home and customize it with your favourite homemade syrups.

 Ingredients and substitutions

-- Ice cubes – use crushed ice, medium-sized ice cubes or large blocks of ice.
+- Ice cubes – try crushed ice, medium-sized cubes or large blocks of ice.

-- Milk – use any dairy or non-dairy milk of your choice.
+- Milk – any dairy or dairy-free milk will work, or you can enjoy it black.

 How to make iced coffee